 Pain is often brief but excruciating.
-It may not respond to over-the-counter medications, but your healthcare provider can recommend other treatments, including prescription medication.
+It may not respond to over-the-counter medications, but a healthcare professional can recommend other treatments, including prescription medication.

-Osteomyelitis is an uncommon but serious type of bone infection that develops when bacteria enter bone.
+Osteomyelitis is an uncommon but serious type of bone infection that develops when bacteria enter the bone.

 This infection can spread and cause bone death.
 Prompt treatment with antibiotics can help prevent serious complications, so it’s important to get medical care if you have:

 - swelling or tenderness in your teeth or jaw